Andrew-C-Peterson/mpScoreCard_andrew/README.md

 * Go back through 5 pages of ticks instead of 3.
 * Removed the stipulation that climbs must be in this calendar year.
 * Scores the top ten climbs instead of the top five.
-* modified "isSend" to remove the climb if note includes Follow or TR or Hung.
+* Modified "isSend" to remove the climb if note includes Follow or TR or Hung.